 “The purpose of a storyteller is not to tell you how to think, but to give you questions to think upon.” -Brandon Sanderson

-Odds are if you have any issues with anxiety or depression or some combination of emotional disequilibrium, you are no doubt under the impression that you are suffering from a chemical imbalance; specifically, an imbalance of typically one or more of 3 neurotransmitters in your brain.
+Odds are if you have any issues with anxiety or depression, you are no doubt under the impression that you are suffering from a chemical imbalance; specifically, an imbalance of typically one or more of 3 neurotransmitters in your brain.
 Maybe your general physician told you this, perhaps it was a psychiatrist or maybe you got this from some advertisement on TV.
 In fact, there was a survey that came out awhile back that said something like 80% of Americans “know” that depression is a chemical imbalance.

 For example, Nancy Andreasen, former Editor-in-Chief of the American Journal of Psychiatry shared in her book The Broken Brain that each “different (mental) illness has a different specific cause . . .
 There are many hints that mental illness is due to chemical imbalances in the brain and that treatment involves correcting these chemical imbalances.”